 A common form of zakat is waqf (singular) or awqaf (plural), which typically is the donation of a building or plot of land or even cash for Muslim religious or charitable purposes.
 The donated assets are held by a charitable trust.
 The grant is known as mushrut-ul-khidmat, while a person making such dedication is known as wakif.
 Although awqaf apply to non-properties such as fixed property, land or buildings, it can be applied to money, books, shares, stocks, and other assets.
 The concept of awqaf is a well-practiced phenomenon in both the Muslim and non-Muslim world.

 Kinds of awqaf:

-- Family awqaf is unique in that it ensures awqaf proceeds are given to the family and descendants first with the excess then given to the poor.
+- Family awqaf are unique in that it ensures awqaf proceeds are given to the family and descendants first with the excess then given to the poor.

-One of the most popular forms of awqaf or waqf is the building of mosques.
 In most Muslim countries exists a Ministry of Awqaf or Endowment, which oversees issues of zakat and sadaqah.
-Most importantly, the Ministries of Awqaf oversee the building and maintainance of mosques in their respective countries.
+Most importantly, the Ministries of Awqaf oversee the building and maintenance of mosques in their respective countries.

 The Ministry of Awqaf and Islamic Affairs is one of the most important ministries in the State of Qatar.
 It implements an Islamic approach and is concerned with the affairs of Muslims from the pulpits of mosques.
 It is responsible for the management of mosques including maintenance and supervision.
 The Ministry has several activities such as advocacy and dissemination of human culture.
 The Ministry is also responsible for the annual zakat.

-Qatar’s Ministry of Awqaf and Islamic Affairs opened 25 new mosques before Ramadan in 2013.
-In addition, another 71 mosques are in the process of being built.
-Awqaf oversees the maintenance of some 900 mosques with a budget of more than QR460 million.
+Awqaf oversees the maintenance of more than 900 mosques with a budget of more than QR460 million.